 12. What is Solver in Spreadsheet?

 Ans.
 Solver option under Tools menu is a more elaborate form of Goal Seek.
 The difference is that the Solver deals with equations with multiple unknown variables.
+It is specifically designed to minimize or maximize the result according to a set of rules that you define.
+Each of these rules sets up whether an argument in the formula should be greater than, lesser than, or equal to the value you enter.
+For example, you can set the constraint that one of the variables or cells must not be bigger than another variable, or no bigger than a given value.
+You can also define the constraint that one or more variables must be integers (values without decimals), or binary values (where only 0 and 1 are allowed).
+Once you have finished setting up the rules, you can adjust the argument and the results by clicking the Solve button

 Q .What is the need to create reference between the multiple worksheets of a workbook?
 Give an example.
 ANSWER References in multiple worksheets helps to retrieve and work upon data stored in different worksheets of a workbook.
 Eg. Suppose a manager wants to calculate total sales on sheets3 of the previous two years which are stored on sheet1 & sheet2 then reference on Sheet3 will be =Sheet1!B2 + Sheet2!C2 OR =Sheet1.B2 + Sheet2.C2